-Our emotions are essential to our well-being and effectiveness in the world of work, yet they also have the power to undermine us.
-Understanding where they come from and how to manage them can help all of us become happier and more effective.Summary by The World of Work Project
+Our emotions at work are essential to our well-being and effectiveness, yet they also have the power to undermine us.
+Understanding where they come from and how to manage them can help all of us become happier and more effective.

-Why do we have emotions?
+Why do we have Emotions?

-Where do they come from?
+Where do they Come From?

 All of our thoughts and emotions are the result of our brain activity.

 Sometimes though, our limbic system will match our current sensory input with negative prior memory.
 It might identify a threat, either physical or psychological (such as from the SCARF model).
-If the limbic system identifies a threat it will start the brain’s threat response system, which will make it very hard to continue working.
+An example of a non physical threat could be receiving feedback that we don’t like.

 Knowing about our emotions helps us have a better understanding of why we’re feeling the way we’re feeling at any moment in time.
 This knowledge, in turn, helps us temper our actions and decisions, if we believe our emotions are leading us to behave irrationally or unhelpfully.

-The World of Work Project View:
+The World of Work Project View

 In our view, emotions are one of the most important factors in well-being and happiness (which of course is an emotion), and in effectiveness.